 This post was updated on Sept.
 22, 2017.

 You’ve registered the perfect domain name for your website.
 Your product list is coming together and your website looks great.
 Then, bam.
 A new contact from the local chamber of commerce asks you over breakfast finger foods if your small business website will be secured with an SSL certificate.
+You seem to sort of remember hearing that soon Google Chrome will be alerting web visitors that a site is not secure if it does not have an SSL certificate.
 But wait, what is SSL?
 Does my website really need an SSL certificate?
 Do I need to know how SSL works?